KJ-Ahn/BCCOMICS/README.md

 - Image Processing Toolbox (optional; if uninstalled BCCOMICS will use `padarray.m` under BCCOMICS/mfiles_for_matlab/ImagProc_Tool)
 - Statistics and Machine Learning Toolbox (optional; if uninstalled BCCOMICS will use functions under BCCOMICS/mfiles_for_matlab/Stat_Tool)

 For gnu OCTAVE, in addition to the main program, following additional packages need to be installed.
-Use your linux distribution's package installer (e.g. `sudo apt install octave-image` for Ubuntu).
+Use your linux distribution's package installer (e.g. `sudo apt-get install octave-image` for Ubuntu).
 It is OK not to install following "octave-*" packages if you want, BCCOMICS is shipped with necessary function files of these packages anyways.
 - octave-image (optional; if uninstalled BCCOMICS will use `padarray.m` under BCCOMICS/mfiles_for_octave/)
 - octave-statistics (optional; if uninstalled BCCOMICS will use functions under BCCOMICS/statistics-1.3.0/)
 - octave-odepkg (optional; if uninstalled BCCOMICS will use octave functions or those under BCCOMICS/odepkg-0.8.5/)